zhaohuanqdcn/tp/docs/UserGuide.md

 #### 4.2.8 Clearing all meetings : `clearmeeting`

-Clears all meetings from the meeting schedule.
-Anything following the `clearmeeting` keyword will be ignored by the application.
+*done by: Zhao Huan*

+Clears all meetings from the address book to start fresh using `clearmeeting`.
+This command is convenient to clear all entries after playing around with different features.

 Format: `clearmeeting`